toiosoiovoio/PMR446callsign/README.md

 >> PLEASE NOTICE
 1- Replace YOUR TELEGRAM TOKEN with your bot token, obtained from Telegram "BotFather".
 It's on lne 7.
 2- Change the password to your own generated passord or else, everyone that knows this code will be able to delete your data./delete command is not working for now but it will...
+It's on line 13

 Pleas take into account that